Conditional speed of branching Brownian motion, skeleton decomposition and application to random obstacles: The speed of BBM

-In this section, we first state a well-known convergence in probability result regarding the speed of BBM, which holds when the dimension is one, and when each particle is certain to give at least one offspring, i.e., $\lambda(0)=0$.
-We then extend this result to any dimension, and finally to the case where $\lambda(0)>0$.
+In this section, we extend the well-known convergence in probability result of McKean \cite{MK1975,MK1976} regarding the speed of BBM, which holds when the dimension is one, and when each particle is certain to give at least one offspring, i.e., $\lambda(0)=0$.
+We first extend McKean's result to any dimension, and finally to the case where $\lambda(0)>0$.
 The results of this section are central in proving Theorem~\ref{teo2}.